pholeth/GptTeacher/blog.md

 ## Get Started to the App

-To get started, first setup the environment and create a sample React Native app.
+Now get started to the app, first we need to setup the environment and create a sample React Native app.
 From here https://reactnative.dev/docs/environment-setup it has more info on how to prepare the environment setup. **Note that** both Windows PC and MacOS can use React Native, but to test and deploy for iOS platform, MacOS is required.

 After the setup environment is done, first we will start by creating a sample app, the following command will create the whole sample app and ready to run.
 The command should run to the end successfully.